 The six programs have been created to get the most bang out of the buck and address the widest needs and most underserved communities.
 Here is a synopsis:

 - Digital Equity Competitive Grant Program: $1.25 billion discretionary grant program distributed via annual grant programs over 5 years to implement digital equity projects.
-Eligible applicants include specific types of political subdivision, agency, or instrumentality of a state; tribal governments; nonprofit entities; community anchor institutions; local educational agencies; and entities that carry out workforce development programs.
+Eligible applicants include specific types of political subdivisions, agencies, or instrumentality of a state; tribal governments; nonprofit entities; community anchor institutions; local educational agencies; and entities that carry out workforce development programs.

 The funding can be used for several purposes, including: